Italy opens churches as virus rules dictate how to eat, pray

 Priests must wear gloves during Communion and “take care to offer the host without coming into contact with the hands of the faithful," according to the protocol.
 It goes without saying that the priest doesn't place the Eucharistic host on the tongue of the faithful, as is the Vatican's preferred way.

+But Pope Francis has made clear he supports the measures, even if he bristled early on at the lockdown and said livestreamed Masses can never be a substitute for the real thing.

+In his Sunday noon prayer, he welcomed the resumption of communal church celebrations and the reception of sacraments but appealed for caution: “Please, let's go ahead (following) the rules and prescriptions we’ve been given to care for the health of each and everyone."

-The Vatican has its own norms, and as a sovereign state, is not beholden to the Italian government measures.
-But in some cases it goes beyond them, with the guards bearing thermo-scanners in St. Peter's Square taking the temperatures of anyone who wants to enter the basilica.
+The Vatican has its own post-lockdown reopening norms, and as a sovereign state, is not beholden to the Italian government measures.
+But in some cases it is going beyond them, with the guards bearing thermo-scanners in St. Peter's Square taking the temperatures of anyone who wants to enter the basilica.

 During a Mass later Monday in front of John Paul II's tomb in the basilica, Lucina Wodzisz, her husband and two boys wore face masks but the priest didn't.
 And he didn't use a latex glove when distributing Communion, either.